AURORA BIENNIAL 2026: MEET THE CURATORS

 Toda la programación de Art Quest es gratuita y abierta al público.
 Suscríbete a nuestro boletín y síguenos en Instagram, Facebook, X, and LinkedIn para recibir más información sobre Art Quest y AURORA.

-In June and July 2025, AURORA will present the fourth edition of Art Quest, an annual community program in Dallas that connects diverse communities through interactive, scavenger hunt-style events.
+In June and July 2025, AURORA presented the fourth edition of Art Quest, an annual community program in Dallas that connects diverse communities through interactive, scavenger hunt-style events.
 With Art Quest, AURORA aims to inspire a journey across the digital divide to raise awareness about the unequal access to technology and the arts.

 For this edition, AURORA commissioned artworks by